These adorable No-Sew Fabric Pumpkins are the perfect fall DIY! They’re great for kids or adults to make!

 The easiest way to make these, and how you can make them no-sew, is by using an old shirt sleeve.
 I went to the thrift store and found several awesome button-up shirts in fun colors for SUPER cheap to use just for this project.
 Cut it right before the armpit in a straight line, and then cut somewhere before the wrist.

 If you have even the most basic of sewing skills, you can sew a piece of material together with the right sides together.
 Only sew the one edge (think cut shirt sleeve) and that’s it.

 Next, you will need to measure out your twine.
 You will want it to be about 6″ longer than your piece of material.
 Cut six strips of twine at that length for each of the DIY No-Sew Fabric Pumpkins you’re making.

 Tie your six strips of twine into a knot like shown.
 Don’t trim the edges, it won’t matter.

 Turn your material inside out.
 Slide the knotted twine through the middle of the material, and stick the knot out the other side.

-Use a rubber band, and just rubber band under the knot.
+Use a rubber band, and wrap it under the knot.
 This will hold all the material together.
 Make sure it’s tight.

-Take two strands of the twin and criss-cross it back and forth around the bunched fabric and tie it once it’s short, and trim the edges.
+Take two strands of the twine and criss-cross it back and forth around the bunched fabric and tie it once it’s short, and trim the edges.
 You can do this with all the strands, or just 2-4 of them.
 There’s no wrong way to do it.
 Watch the video above, if you’re unsure how to do this step.

 That’s it!
 That’s all it takes to make DIY No-Sew Fabric Pumpkins!
-I love mixing up the colors, textures and sizes of the pumpkins so I have a variety.
-If you make some using this tutorial, we’d love to see them!
-Send us an email at email@example.com with a picture of your finished project and we may just feature you on our social media channels!
+I love mixing up the colors, textures, and sizes of the pumpkins so I have a variety.
+If you make some using this tutorial, I’d love to see them!